material-components/material-components-web/packages/mdc-menu-surface/README.md

 Event Name | Data | Description
 --- | --- | ---
 `MDCMenuSurface:closed` | none | Event emitted after the menu surface is closed.
+`MDCMenuSurface:closing` | none | Event emitted when the menu surface is closing, but animation may not have completed yet.
 `MDCMenuSurface:opened` | none | Event emitted after the menu surface is opened.

 ## Usage Within Frameworks